Skip to content

 switch (schedulingMethod){

-//Only the following part is what the developer has to add.
+// only the following part is what the developer has to add.
 The rest remains the same

 case MYTECH:{ // the new technique

-chunkSize= FORMULA;//Some Formula to calculate the chunksize (partition size)
+chunkSize= FORMULA; // some formula to calculate the chunk size (partition size)

 break;